radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/update-an-environment.md

 ### Environment update confirmation

-After selecting **Update** you will return to the main *Environments* screen.
-The status of the environment being updated will display as "Updating".
-A confirmation message will appear indicating that the environment is updating both on the envrionement overview as well as on the envrionments page.
+After selecting **Update**, the main *Environments* page displays.
+The status of the environment being updated displays as "Updating".
+A confirmation message displays, indicating that the environment is updating both on the envrionement overview as well as on the envrionments page.

 ![image description](images/updating.png)

 ![image description](images/updating-env-message.png)

-When the application is updating, the status of application under the environment, in environments page shows up as offline
+When the application is updating, the status of application under the environment, in environments page shows up as offline.

 ![image description](images/offline-when-updating.png)

-If the environment updates successfully, you will receive a success notification and the environment's status will change to "Operational".
+If the environment updates successfully, a success notification displays, and the environment's status changes to "Operational".

 ![image description](images/update-success.png)

 ![image description](images/update-success-operational.png)

-If the environment update is unsuccessful, you will receive an error notification and the environment's status will change to "**Update Failed**".
+If an environment update is unsuccessful, an error notification displays, and the environment's status changes to "**Update Failed**".

 ## Previous updates